pvcraven/web-development-class/source/tutorials/aws/aws.rst

     # Stop!
 Enter this next line (below) by itself.
     # It will ask three questions.
 Hit 'enter' for
     # each one.
 Don't keep pasting the other lines
     # in for each question.
-Also, update with your e-mail.
+You can update with your
+    # e-mail but it isn't necessary.
     sudo -u www-data ssh-keygen -t rsa -C "your.email@simpson.edu"

     sudo -u www-data ssh-agent -s